 20. The Credit Union will maintain deposit insurance with the Regulatory Provider in the Province of Ontario and limits will be in accordance their guidelines.
 The Credit Union will be unable to insure deposits above those limits set by the Regulator.

 21. Members must report any unauthorized use of the account within 30 days of the suspected transaction by contacting the Credit Union’s Office.
 All unauthorized suspected transactions will be investigated by the Credit Union and charges may be pursued if any claims are proven to be false or misrepresented.
 The Credit Union may require the member to file a police report in the event of a reported fraudulent transaction prior to any funds being reimbursed.

 The Credit Union will not be liable for fraudulent or suspect transactions until after an investigation and only after it has been determined there was no misconduct or breach of Operation of Account Agreement or sharing of PAC on the part of the member.
 Members will be liable for any fraudulent transactions exceeding the Credit Union’s policy limits where member has signed an indemnity agreement.

 Lost or Stolen ATM Cards should be reported immediately in order to mitigate any potential losses by contacting the Credit Union’s office or by emailing email@example.com outside of regular business hours.

 22. The Credit Union may place a hold on all cheque deposits in order to ensure the funds are cleared prior to releasing the funds.

-23. Member may request a Stop Payment on a transaction provided the transaction has not already cleared the account and the request is made in writing and all details of the transaction are provided on the Credit Union’s form.
+23. Whether requesting a Stop Payment in branch or through Online banking, member may request a Stop Payment on a transaction provided the transaction has not already cleared the account and the request is made in writing and all details of the transaction are provided on the Credit Union’s form.
 Members may not place a stop payment on a transaction if they have insufficient funds to cover it.

 RIGHT TO OFFSET